Distinguished Lecture | Intelligence without Ethics? Holding on to our Values and Ourselves in the Digital Society

 February 8, 2018

-Nicolas Terry, Indiana University, presented a lecture on how emerging data driven healthcare technologies and business practices pose difficult regulatory challenges.
+Nicolas Terry, Indiana University McKinney School of Law, presented a lecture on how emerging data driven healthcare technologies and business practices pose difficult regulatory challenges.
 Professor Terry proposed a new “Iron Triangle” for stakeholders and regulators to approach these issues based on Automation, Value, and Empathy.
-For more of Professor Terry’s work in this field see here.
+Learn more.